-This choice model does not require parameter estimation, but it is still motivated by past choice behavior and expectations of how applicants would choose in the new plan.26 For instance, the vast majority of continuing students (91%) rank their current program first, and we anticipated this pattern to continue under the new choice sets.
+This choice model does not require parameter estimation, but it is still motivated by past choice behavior and expectations of how applicants would choose in the new plan.
+For instance, the vast majority of continuing students (91%) rank their current program first, and we anticipated this pattern to continue under the new choice sets.
 Similarly, most students who have a sibling at a school rank that school first.
 Furthermore, from conversation with parents and BPS staff, we learned that many people expect families to simply choose schools in the highest tier first and then break ties within tier using distance.
+Such a pattern was also suggested by researchers from the educations community.
+For example, Levinson (2015) proposes exactly the same simulation for evaluating equality of opportunity among non-ELL, non-continuing students: "pretend that every child who entered the 2014 lottery preferred higher-tier schools to lower-tier schools, and within each tier, preferred closer schools to further away schools".
 For ELL students, BPS staff believed from their interactions with families that the vast majority of ELL students would prefer ELL programs, especially ones targeted to the student's home language.